Johnny Grunge: World Championship Wrestling (1996–1998)

-World Wrestling Federation and return to WCW (1999)
+World Wrestling Federation, return to ECW and return to WCW (1999)

-The Public Enemy left WCW in 1999, and briefly wrestled for ECW before joining the World Wrestling Federation.
+The Public Enemy left WCW in September 1998, and briefly made appearances for ECW before joining the World Wrestling Federation.
 Both men made their debut on the February 22, 1999 episode of Raw is War, but were released from the WWF two months later.
 They had previously performed in the company at Survivor Series 1995 facing The Smoking Gunns.
 On July 18 at Bash at the Beach 1999, The Public Enemy returned to WCW and took part in the "Junkyard Invitational".

-Independent circuit (1999–2006)
+Later career (1999–2006)

 They then returned to the independent circuit, making appearances with the X Wrestling Federation as The South Philly Posse, where they were managed by Jasmin St. Claire.
 In the early 2000s, Public Enemy performed for the short-lived i-Generation Superstars of Wrestling among other independent promotions.
 The team won various independent tag team titles.
 Following the death of Rocco Rock in 2002, Grunge teamed with his kayfabe brother Joey Grunge as The New Public Enemy throughout August 2003.
 He also made appearances with Pro-Pain Pro Wrestling (3PW) until his last match in 2004.
 He participated in a memorial segment for deceased ECW wrestlers at Hardcore Homecoming on June 10, 2005, and at the end of that year, Grunge was preparing for a comeback.
 His cousin, Jason Ray, who wrestled for Big Japan Wrestling, helped book him for BJW's upcoming spring tour.

 Personal life

 Grunge was a neighbor of Chris Benoit and helped Benoit cope with Eddie Guerrero's death in November 2005.

 Grunge died on February 16, 2006, in his residence in Peachtree City, Georgia, as a result of sleep apnea complications, which was most likely caused by a coronary artery blockage due to obesity.
-He was 39 years old.
+He was 40 years old.
 Other reports say he was visiting a friend at the time of his death where he was unable to breathe.
 He was morbidly obese and had ingested a huge quantity of Soma pills that were prescribed by doctor Phil Astin.